Alan052918/Timale/README.md

       clicking on "STOP") in a poped window.
 Notice that the digital clock display is suspended when the window pop up, but the recording is continued in the background.
 - About: about.html/about.css
-    - Content:
-'''
-                                A Time Tool collection
-                                     presented by
-                                       Junda Ai
-'''

 All source codes are originally written by Junda Ai.